Dashticz/dashticz/docs/introduction.rst

 A block may be a Domoticz device, external content being displayed in a frame, or some special block.

-The next section provides an overview on how to configure Dashticz the system, how to configure a block, how to add blocks to a column, and how to define screens.
+The next sections show how to setup your system, how to configure Dashticz, how to configure a block, how to add blocks to a column, and how to define screens.